Latest Report: The 2022 Gartner® Market Guide for IT Vendor Risk Management Solutions

 Outcome 2: Risks posed by third parties are identified and assessed.

-Principle 3: “Before entering a third-party arrangement—and, periodically thereafter, proportionate to the level of risk and criticality of the arrangement—the FRFI should identify and assess the risks of the arrangement.
+Principle 3: “The FRFI should identify and assess the risks of a third-party arrangement before entering the arrangement and periodically thereafter.
+Risk assessments should be proportionate to the criticality of an arrangement.
 Specifically, the FRFI should conduct risk assessments to decide on third-party selection; (re)assess the risk and criticality of the arrangement; and plan for adequate risk mitigation and oversight.”

 Prevalent centralizes and automates the distribution, comparison, and management of requests for proposals (RFPs) and requests for information (RFIs).
 Our solutions also deliver business, reputational, financial, and data breach risk insights to inform and add context to vendor selection decisions.